bdub75/Rubrix_pdsnd_github/README.md

 ### Description
 Project is to allow travelers the opportunity to compare cities as to the relationship of travel time and the travelers interest.
 Basic statistical data will be represented to give a travler information needed to have a good experienece.
+Details include:
+- Best routes to take in the shortest amount of time.

 ### Files used
 The primary file used for coding and to allow key inputs and to logically provide useful information for a city is the file: